 Alrightly then, If you have any questions for me, health & fitness topics you would like to request, or are interested in working with me on your health and fitness journey to a healthier, happier, stronger you, please feel free to contact me at renee@bodyandmindstrong.com.

 Renee Thomas is the founder of Body and Mind Strong who brings extensive experience, education and passion to help others achieve their goals and improve their lives.
 She has over 18 years of experience helping others achieve their goals in both healthcare, fitness and education environments.
-Renee is an ISSA Certified Fitness Trainer and Health Care Life coach, and recently obtained her Master's in Business Administration/Finance.
-In addition, she has helped others with behavior modification since 2008 as a master level Behavioral Health Counselor.
+Renee is a Licensed Professional Counselor, ISSA Certified Fitness Trainer and Nutritionist, and recently obtained her Master's in Business Administration/Finance.

 Reference: